Frequently Asked (and not asked but you really want to know) Questions

 In most cases the answer is YES.
 Our wedding clients always get their edited (color corrected) digital files, and if an album is part of the deal, they also get the retouched images that are included in the album.
 Always as full resolution JPEG's without watermarks.

-Our Corporate and Commercial and Product clients also get their edited (color corrected) digital files.
+Our Corporate, Commercial and Product clients also get their edited (color corrected) digital files.
 In most cases we license our clients to use the images we create for them for any use, in perpetuity.
 The only thing they can't do is sell the images to a third party without our approval and or remuneration.

 Business headshot sessions usually include at least one fully retouched digital file.